jkitsao/kitsao-blog/content/posts/Hosting-on-vercel.md

 ![hosting on vercel](https://assets.vercel.com/image/upload/q_auto/front/vercel/dps.png)

-As developers projects are very important wheather your trying to learn a new tech or framework or just building your portfolio, projects are key to improving your skills.
+As developers projects are very important whether you are trying to learn a new tech or framework or just building your portfolio, projects are key to improving your skills.
 <!-- people need to see your projects expose your projects to everyone
 this is where hosting providers come in and vercel is great for this  -->